dibashthapa/anime-downloader/README.md

 Input your 9anime url only

 # Caution
-:Warning: Please clean up your pc before using this program.
+:warning: Please clean up your pc before using this program.
 This program can eat your ram and make your computer slow
 # Contributors

 <table>